 Have you ever wanted to talk to an artist?

-With every new year, the Carmel International Arts Festival receives more entries and 2014 has been exceptional.
+With every new year, the Carmel International Arts Festival receives more entries.
 All artwork is juried and this year we have favorite artists returning and it’s almost an embarrassment of riches that include our new artists that will renew the enthusiasm for even the seasoned festival goer.

 This year’s event continues its long standing tradition of promoting cultural enrichment by bringing together over 130 juried artists displaying art media that ranges from watercolor, glass, jewelry, photography, oil, acrylic, 3D, wood, sculpture, to pottery and metal and so much more.

 As the song goes, “Anticipation……” Come to the 18th Annual Carmel International Arts Festival.
 Meet the artists personally, listen to diverse music on two stages, and have lunch at one of the Carmel Art’s and Design District’s many restaurants.
 The festival is FREE so walk, ride or pedal but make sure to be at the corner of Main and Rangeline Road in Carmel September 26 & 27th!

 • • • Winners for 2014 • • •